titech-caras/teapot/README.md

 ## Notes on naming

-Teapot was codenamed NaHCO3 in its development.
+Teapot was codenamed teapot in its development.
 We are currently in the process of migrating the code to match the names described in the paper.

 ## Requirements